avani17101/Genetic-Algorithm/Readme.md

 Over the course of the evolution of the population, we had changed out fitness functions a few times depending on where our vectors were converging to.
 Some of the fitness function used were:

-Let us denote the Train error as $T$ and Validation error as $V$.

-1. $-(V + | T -V |)$
-    - To reduce the error while making sure that the GA does not overfit to the Validation dataset.

-2. $ -(T + | T-V|)$
-    - To focus on decreasing the train error with higher priority than validation error.
-    - This would give the same performance as 1.

-3. $ -(V + 2 \times |T-V|) $
-    - To penalise the difference of $T$ and $V$ more such that they remain closer together.

-4. $ - ( V + T + |T - V|) $
-    - This would be the perfect fitness measure such that both Errors decrease and their difference is in control as well.
-    - Though it was harder for the population to evolve using this fitness function since it hopes everything to go well together at the same time.

 ## Crossover functions: